 Texas Rangers: 2006-13

-In his first three seasons defensively, Kinsler had positives and negatives.
+In his first three defensive seasons, Kinsler had positives and negatives.
 He led the American League in Range Factor for 2nd basemen all three years but also committed 53 miscues, leading the A.L. in errors all three seasons as well.

 2010 Postseason